rasa/vmware-tools-patches/README.md

 $ ./untar-and-patch-and-compile.sh
 </pre>

-If `apt-get` is installed on your system, the following packages will be installed prior to compliation:
+If `apt-get` is installed on your system, the following packages will be installed prior to compilation:

 * linux-headers-$(uname -r)
 * build-essential